gabe-kai/EarthRing/README.md

 - **Seamless chunk wrapping**: The renderer shifts each chunk by whole ring circumferences so the camera always sees the nearest copy (e.g. chunk `263999` renders directly adjacent to chunk `0` with no gap or overlap).
 - **Station flare visualization**: Variable-width geometry coming from the procedural service (including the pillar seam plateau) is rendered directly in the client, so narrow, wide, and taper segments all appear exactly as generated.
 - **Chunk compression**: Geometry is compressed using custom binary format + gzip, achieving 2.6-3.1:1 compression ratios.
 Compression/decompression is automatic and transparent.
+- **Zone overlays & editor panel**: Authenticated players can load nearby zones from the REST API, view them as colored line overlays in the scene, and use the Zones panel to submit simple rectangular test zones.

 ## Prerequisites